 - 1 cup grated parmesan cheese

 - Salt & pepper to taste

-- When the pasta water is about to boil, add olive oil to a skillet on medium heat.
+When the pasta water is about to boil, add olive oil to a skillet over medium heat.
 Add the onion and sauté for 8-10 minutes, or until it's softened and lightly browned.

 - Add the garlic to the pan and cook for 30 seconds, until fragrant.

 - Add the cream cheese, lemon juice and zest, and Italian seasoning.
 Stir for a couple of minutes until the cheese has melted into a sauce.
 Stir in the parmesan.

 - Reserve 1/2 cup of the pasta water prior to draining the pasta.
 Add 1/4 cup of the pasta water to the sauce.
 If you want the sauce thinned even more, add pasta water one tablespoon at a time.
 Once the sauce is thinned to your liking, add in the basil, parsley, and salt & pepper.
 Add the pasta to the skillet and toss.
 Serve immediately.